akfish/nice-place-for-coding/README.md

 # nice-place-for-coding
-a list of the nice places for coding
+A list of nice places for coding in major cities of China.